Smith Electric Vehicles: Smith US

 The Tanfield Group announced the formation of the Smith Electric Vehicles US Corporation (Smith US) in February 2009, and the company opened for business later that year.
 It was the US' leading manufacturer of electric trucks.

 Tanfield owned 49 percent of Smith US, with the remaining 51 percent owned by private investors.
 The US-majority ownership qualified the company for federal and state funding and incentives for electric trucks.

 Smith US owned the rights to produce and market Tanfield's commercial electric vehicles under the Smith brand.
 Tanfield licensed its electric-vehicle technology to Smith, in exchange for a royalty fee per vehicle sold by Smith US.

 Smith US produced the Smith Newton all-electric truck in Classes 3-7.
-The Newton has a top speed of 55 mph, a range of up to 100 mi on a single charge, and is powered by lithium-ion batteries.
+The Newton had a top speed of 55 mph, a range of up to 100 mi on a single charge, and was powered by lithium-ion batteries.

 In July 2009, Smith US delivered its first Newton trucks at a ceremony on Capitol Hill presided over by Missouri Senator Kit Bond.
 Its first six customers were Coca-Cola, Frito-Lay, AT&T, Staples, Pacific Gas & Electric and Kansas City Power & Light.
 The initial six vehicles were produced at Smith UK's facility in Washington, Tyne and Wear and shipped to Missouri in kit form for final assembly.
 That month, the Department of Energy awarded $10 million to Smith US for a fleet of trial vehicles for major US corporations.
 Commerce Secretary Gary Locke made the grant announcement in Kansas City during a visit to Kansas City Power & Light.
 By October, Smith US had recruited and trained the nucleus of its workforce and Newton trucks began rolling off the production line in Kansas City.

 The Newton became the first all-electric truck on the US General Services Administration (GSA) schedule, a list of products approved for purchase by federal agencies and the US military, in January 2010.
 The agencies spend a combined $1 billion annually on GSA-approved vehicles and automotive services.

 At the end of March 2010, US Senator Claire McCaskill announced that the Department of Energy was awarding an additional $22 million, allowing Smith US to increase its build program to more than 500 Newton trucks.

 Smith had its corporate headquarters in Kansas City, Missouri.
 The company's engineering centre of excellence was in Washington, Tyne and Wear.

-Smith US made a £37 million conditional offer, equating to 50p per Tanfield share plus a "free" share in Smith US if it made an initial public offering and joined the stock market in the near future. to buy out the Smith UK operation and create a company separate from the Tanfield Group.
+Smith US made a £37 million conditional offer, equating to 50p per Tanfield share plus a "free" share in Smith US if it made an initial public offering and joined the stock market in the near future to buy out the Smith UK operation and create a company separate from the Tanfield Group.
 Tanfield gave Smith US a four-month period of exclusivity, giving the American company until July to raise the requisite funding and make a firm offer.
 After President Barack Obama's visit to the Kansas City plant on 8 July, the exclusivity period was extended 60 days to September 2010.